5 steps to successful negotiation

 Negotiation training

-Numa's training on the art of negotiation is a professional course designed to give you the tools and skills you need to meet these challenges successfully.
-It is delivered both face-to-face (Paris, France, International) and via distance learning.
-It is also integrated into many management training courses.
+NUMA's "The Art of Negotiation" course is a professional training program designed to give you the tools and skills you need to meet these challenges successfully.
+It is delivered both face-to-face (Paris, France, International) and remotely.
+It is also integrated into numerous management training courses.

 The teaching objectives are clear and precise: